Formal Definitions of Conservative Probability Distribution Functions (PDFs): Introduction

-In addition to answering Question \#1, prior work has also attempted to define conservative data fusion for non-Gaussian PDFs (Question \#2).
+The discussion of non-Gaussian distributions so far has primarily focused on Question \#1, but prior work has also attempted to define conservative data fusion for non-Gaussian PDFs (Question \#2).
 In \cite{julier2006using}, a definition of conservative data fusion was proposed stating ``an update rule is consistent if the probability of finding that the state is at $x$ is not reduced as a result of the update.''
 While there is some intuitive reasoning for this definition, \cite{julier2006using} admits that this definition does not necessarily lead to useful fusion algorithms.
 In \cite{bailey2012conservative} it states: ``A fusion rule is conservative if and only if it satisfies two properties: (1) It does not double count common information and (2) it replaces each component of independent information with a conservative approximation.''
 While this definition of conservative data fusion was introduced in the same paper as the GEOP conservative definition, data fusion techniques that follow these two proposed rules do not produce PDFs that are GEOP conservative (see Section~\ref{ss:strictCons}).
 This leads to the undesirable situation where a conservative fusion rule (Question \#2) produces PDFs that are not conservative w.r.t. the optimally fused distribution (as defined by the answer to Question \#1).